xmlking/yeti/docs/faq/awesome.md

   **Monorepo != Monolith**

-  > When you have all your codebase within the same repository it’s tempting to fall into the trap of creating a monolith (a gigantic application where all parts are intertwined with each other) so we need to ensure that modularity is a first class citizen within these repositories.
+  > When you have all your codebase within the same repository it’s tempting to fall into the trap of creating a monolith (a gigantic application where all parts are intertwined with each other) so we need to ensure that modularity is a first class citizen within these repositories.<br/>
   > Each package has clearly defined boundaries and ownership.

   - [Angular Enterprise Monorepo Patterns](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book)